(Updated June 2020)

-Thousands of research studies and more than 70 years of experience have demonstrated that fluoridating public drinking water is not only safe and effective, it is the best method of improving oral health in a community.
-In fact, the Centers for Disease Control and Prevention (CDC) recognized drinking water fluoridation as one of the 10 great major public health achievements of the 20th century.
+Numerous research studies and more than 70 years of experience have demonstrated that fluoridating public drinking water is not only safe and effective, it is the best method of improving oral health in a community.

-Along with the CDC and the ADA, the American Medical Association, the American Cancer Society, the American Academy of Pediatrics, the National Institutes of Health, the National Parents-Teachers Association, and the World Health Organization support drinking water fluoridation.
+The U.S. Centers for Disease Control and Prevention (CDC), the American Dental Association (ADA), the American Medical Association, the American Cancer Society, the American Academy of Pediatrics, the National Institutes of Health, the National Parents-Teachers Association, and the World Health Organization support drinking water fluoridation.

-Based on these benefits, the Santa Clara Valley Water District Board of Directors decided in November of 2011 to provide optimal levels of fluoride at its three water treatment plants.
-Implementation of fluoridation was completed in December 2016 for eastern Santa Clara County, and is expected to be completed in 2020 for western Santa Clara County.
+November 2011, Valley Water’s Board of Directors took actions that led to Valley Water providing optimal levels of fluoride at its three water treatment plants.
+Implementation of fluoridation was completed in December 2016 for eastern Santa Clara County, and is planned to be completed in the future for western Santa Clara County.

-Despite fluoridation's proven record, many consumers may not be familiar with its benefits or may be concerned about adding a chemical to their drinking water.
+Many consumers may not be familiar with its benefits or may be concerned about its addition to the drinking water.